-This post contains affiliate links to Blick Art Materials and Jackson's Art.
+This post contains affiliate links to Jackson's Art.
+As an Amazon Associate I earn from qualifying purchases.
 Thanks for your support!

 Over the last 6 months though, I have been working towards moving away from disposable pens, for so many good reasons!
 I hate the waste of throwing out pens.
 If the pen barrel is not transparent, it's difficult to know how much ink is left in the pen.
 There is also a lot of storage and organizing needed to have so many different pens on hand for projects.